nodejs/node-addon-api/doc/function.md

 # Function

-The **Function** class provides a set of methods to create a function object in native code and consequently calling it back from JavaScript.
+The **Function** class provides a set of methods to create a function object in native code that can later be called from JavaScript.
+The created function is not automatically visible from JavaScript, instead it needs to be part of the add-on's module exports or be returned by one of the modules exported functions.

-The created function is not automatically visible from script, instead it needs to be part of the add-on's module exports.
+In addition the `Function` class also provides methods that can be used to call functions that were created in JavaScript and passed to the native.

 The `Function` class inherits its behavior from the `Object` class (for more info
 see: [Object](object.md)).